mmanos/laravel-taggable/README.md

 }
 ```

-Then you need to specify the tag model as well as the taggable-table to use with your model:
+Then you need to specify the tag model as well as the taggable table to use with your model:

 ```php
 class User extends Eloquent